 Shops and other establishments employing ten or more persons

-Even shops, hotels, restaurants, cinemas, or transportation companies fall within the purview of the regulation; it is for establishments with more than ten employees in most regions.
+Even shops, hotels, restaurants, cinemas, and transportation companies fall within the purview of the regulation, which typically applies to establishments with more than ten employees in most regions.
 Other states may even have a limit of twenty employees.

 Private education and health institutions with a strength of ten employees or more.